Wilhelm-Zimmermann/ecommerce/README.md

 * Front End added
 * You can add and see Products

+## Update 6/1/2021
+* Now you can buy products
+* added route '/users/money' which you can add money to your profile

 ## Update 5/15/2020
 * Auth system added
 * Search engine added